jjb/rack-timeout/README.markdown

 ### Here be dragons

-SystemTimer/timeout rely on threads.
+Ruby Timeout relies on threads.
 If your app or any of the libraries it depends on is not thread-safe, you may run into issues using rack-timeout.